 The Biddle House, featuring the Mackinac Island Native American Museum, shares the continuing store of the Anishnaabek on Mackinac Island, with daily interpretive programs and engaging exhibits.
-Daily programs, led by an interpreter, are presented in the courtyard and in the kitchen.
-The Benjamin Blacksmith Shop, located next door to the Biddle House, is a working blacksmith shop that dives into the 1950s and the changing culture of workers on Mackinac Island. to all of these sites is included with a Fort Mackinac or Historic Downtown Mackinac ticket.
+The Benjamin Blacksmith Shop, located next door to the Biddle House, is a working blacksmith shop that dives into the 1950s and the changing culture of workers on Mackinac Island.
+The American Fur Co.
+Store & Dr. Beaumont Museum and McGulpin House have both received new exhibits in the past two years.
+Admission to all of these sites is included with a Fort Mackinac or Historic Downtown Mackinac ticket.